oxc-project/acorn-test262/README.md

 allowAwaitOutsideFunction: true,
 ```

-Negative errors are filtered out,
+Negative errors are filtered out.
-Files produce the following errors are ignored:
+Files producing the following errors are ignored:

-* Do not know how to serialize a BigInt
+* Invalid regular expression flag.
-* Invalid regular expression flag
+* Unexpected token (possibility a stage 3 feature).
-* Unexpected token (possibility a stage 3 feature)
+* Cannot parse YAML from Test262 fixture comment.

-Literal.raw is deleted, it is useless for test comparisons
+`BigInt`s are converted to a string with `n` postfix (e.g. `"123n"`).

 ## Maintainance